 ESTATE AGENT

 An estate agent acts as an agent for the seller (the principal) to market and sell their property to a third party (the buyer).
-The estate agent must comply with all relevant laws, such as the Estate Agents Act 1979 and the Consumer Protection from Unfair Trading Regulations 2008.
-The Estate Agents Act 1979 regulates the role of estate agents and sets out the duties and responsibilities estate agents have to the seller.
-Whilst the estate agent's duty of care is to the seller, it must treat both buyers and sellers fairly and honestly.
-The estate agent must, by law, give the prospective seller written terms of business, which include fees charged and details of services it offers prospective buyers, such as arranging mortgages.
+The estate agent must comply with all relevant laws, such as the Estate Agents Act 1979 and the Digital Markets, Competition and Consumers Act 2024 (DMCCA).
+The Estate Agents Act 1979 regulates the role of estate agents and sets out the duties and responsibilities estate agents that have to the seller.
+Whilst an estate agent's duty of care is to the seller, they must treat both buyers and sellers fairly and honestly.
+The estate agent must, by law, give the prospective seller written terms of business, which include fees charged and details of services that they offer to prospective buyers, such as arranging mortgages.
 The marketing, negotiating, sale process and the way clients' money is handled are also regulated.

-The Consumer Protection from Unfair Trading Regulations 2008 apply to all business sectors, including estate agents.
-The Regulations ban estate agents from engaging in unfair commercial practices when dealing with consumers.
+The DMCCA applies to all business sectors, including estate agents.
+It prohibits estate agents from engaging in unfair commercial practices when dealing with consumers.
 This means that if you are a considering using an estate agent's services, have a contract with an estate agent to sell your property, or are an actual or potential buyer of a property, then the estate agent must treat you fairly.
-The Regulations apply to the full range of estate agent activities that affect consumers.
+The DMCCA applies to the full range of estate agent activities that affect consumers.

-• engaging in a misleading action.
-Giving you false or misleading information that could influence your decision to go ahead with a purchase.
+- a misleading action, which includes giving you false or misleading information relating to the purchase.
 This could include false information in property particulars or misleading photographs of a property

-• engaging in a misleading omission.
-Leaving out or hiding important information.
-This could include failing to mention existence of a public right-of-way through the garden or shared ownership of a parking area
+- a misleading omission, which includes leaving out important information about the purchase.
+This could include failing to mention the existence of a public right-of-way through the garden or shared ownership of a parking area

-There are 31 business practices that are unfair in all circumstances.
-An example of one is where an estate agent displays a logo for a trade association or a redress scheme of which they are not a member.
+- it is one of 32 commercial practices listed in Schedule 20 to the Act that are unfair in all circumstances.
+An example of one is where an estate agent displays a logo for a trade association or a redress scheme of which they are not a member

 All estate agents must belong to a redress scheme.
 The approved schemes are the Property Ombudsman and the Property Redress Scheme.
 These schemes offer you a dispute resolution service if you have a complaint against one of their members.